hoangpham2209/PortSwigger-Web-Security/SQL Injection/Examining the database/README.md

 ## Solution

-After I determine, I can see `' ORDER BY 3#` display error.
+After we determine, we can see `' ORDER BY 3#` display error.
 That means it has 2 string columns.

-Now I look for name of database table, Most database types have a set of views called the information schema: `' UNION SELECT table_name,NULL FROM information_schema.tables`
+Now we look for name of database table, Most database types have a set of views called the information schema: `' UNION SELECT table_name,NULL FROM information_schema.tables`

 We have lots of names here, now we search for `user` to see anything interesting.
 In my case, I see `users_zymndv`